Environmental Biotechnology Network

 For more on selected aspects of Environmental Biotechnology, take a look at our YouTube channel or selected animations (below).

-The application of microbubbles for wastewater treatment and more and subtitled versionAnaerobic fermentations: A sustainable approach to everyday products by turning waste into value and subtitled versionInnovation in slow sand filtration: A sustainable solution for clean water and subtitled version
+Microbes in Wastewater Treatment and subtitled versionAnaerobic fermentations: A sustainable approach to everyday products by turning waste into value and subtitled versionInnovation in slow sand filtration: A sustainable solution for clean water and subtitled version